 Any form of algae in a pool is not good news.
-Algae dust is no exception as once you have dealt with a green pool and killed an algae bloom using chemicals it sits on the bottom of the pool making it look very unpleasant.
+Algae dust is no exception as once you have dealt with a green pool and killed an algae bloom using chemicals the dead algae sits on the bottom of the pool making it look very unpleasant.

-To remove dead algae in the form of algae dust from your pool needs a different approach from carrying out a normal clean using a manual vacuum, an automatic cleaner or a robotic pool cleaner.
+Removing dead algae in pool in the form of algae dust from your pool needs a different approach from carrying out a normal clean using a manual vacuum, an automatic cleaner or a robotic pool cleaner.

 Getting rid of algae dust is not difficult to do but it does need a little patience.
 I will explain why you have to use a particular method and how to go about it below.

 Algae dust is very fine and settles at the bottom of a pool causing the pool to look very uninviting.

 What does dead algae look like?